Amazon RDS MS SQL

 Amazon Relational Database Service (RDS) allows you to deploy, and scale multiple editions of MS SQL Server in minutes with cost-efficient and resizable compute capacity.

-You can ingest data from your Amazon RDS MS SQL Server using Hevo Pipelines and replicate it to a Destination of your choice.
+You can ingest data from your Amazon RDS SQL Server using Hevo Pipelines and replicate it to a Destination of your choice.

 Prerequisites